-Note:- Tariff Under Colum 'A' and 'D' shall remain applicable for one year from the date of notification.
-Colum 'C' shall cease to exist 'B' would remain applicable till the same is superseded by next notification.
+Note: Tariff Under Colum 'A' and 'D' shall remain applicable for one year from the date of notification.
+Colum 'C' shall cease to exist after one year and only Colum 'A' and 'B' would remain applicable till the same is superseded by next notification.